How Milk Thistle Can Transform Your Liver: 12 Scientific Facts

 No current medicine is known to do this as effortlessly and effectively, nor has shown the same potential as milk thistle seeds.

-Though more studies are needed to elucidate such claims, this nevertheless places milk thistle on a very high pedestal for further exploration, discovery, and possible medicine-sourcing in the future—though for now, milk thistle remains a humble herbal supplement.
+This places milk thistle on a very high pedestal for further exploration, discovery, and possible medicine-sourcing in the future—though for now, milk thistle remains a humble herbal supplement.

 MILK THISTLE IS AN ANTIOXIDANT